javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 All of them are debatable.

 When we think about "how to write better?", the sole criterion is "what makes the code  more readable and easier to understand? what helps to evade errors?"
-The answer helps to pick up best practices.
-And maybe to abandon some in case if they don't contribute.